shortstheory/APStreamline/2DO.md

 * Add licenses
 * what do I do with ntptime?
 * Put V4L2 info fields into RTSPAdaptiveStreaming

+DIRTY HACKS:
+* guestimated the resolutions of stepwise cameras
+* disabled file recorder for h264 cameras
+* disabled res switching for UVC cameras (we DONT want EOS on switching, no matter what)

 NOTES:
 x264enc gives huge buffers but they can't be used for any estimates